rafaco/InAppDevTools/README.md

 </p>

 **InAppDevTools is an open source library that enhances the internal compilations of any Android app development teams.
-It allows your app to report, inspect and debug itself from the test device's own screen.
+It allows your app to report, inspect and debug itself from the same screen when it's running.
 No cable needed, our UI shows over your running app.**

 - Auto log events.
 From basic reproduction steps to advanced entries (navigation, network requests, lifecycle events, crashes, ANRs, device events, user interactions...).
 - View crash details immediately with graphic stacktrace, causing source lines, previous logs and screenshot.